 If the blameworthy party does not have an insurance policy for their vehicle you can still pursue a compensation claim.

 Sometimes known as the MIB, the Motor Insurers’ Bureau exists to compensate innocent victims of motor vehicle accidents where the party at fault has no insurance policy.
 Before you can lodge a claim with the MIB, it must be certain that there is no other insurer that you can possibly claim against.

 How long will my claim through the MIB take?

 The MIB is funded, in part, by drivers and insurance companies.
 Because of this, the organisation is under an obligation to keep administration costs low.
 This can result in a high volume of uninsured driver claims for the MIB to handle.
 Our solicitors always endeavour to progress your claim no matter what the circumstances, but it is worth remembering that claims with the MIB can sometimes take longer than average accident claims.

 Uninsured driver claims with Jefferies Solicitors

 In all cases of personal injury, there is a time limit in place relating to compensation.
 You must have had your accident or suffered an injury within the last 3 years in order to be eligible.
 This rule the same for uninsured driver claims.

 Many people believe they will not have a chance of compensation if the other person does not have insurance.
 This is not necessarily the case.
-Please call us our accident injury lawyers today for more information or get in touch online to begin your claim.
+Please call 0800 342 3206 for more information or get in touch online.